Roche moutonnée: Description

 The contrasting appearance of the erosional stoss and lee aspects is very defined on roches moutonnées; all the sides and edges have been smoothed and eroded in the direction travelled by the glacier that once passed over it.
 It is often marked with glacial striations.

 The rough and craggy down-ice (leeward) side is formed by plucking or quarrying, an erosional process initiated when ice melts slightly by pressure and seeps into cracks in the rock.
 When the water refreezes, the rock becomes attached to the glacier.
-But as the glacier continues its forward progress it subjects the stone to frost shattering, ripping pieces away from the rock formation.
+But as the glacier continues its forward progress it subjects the stone to frost shattering, ripping chunks away from the rock formation.
 Studies show that the plucking of the lee side is a much more significant erosional process than the abrasion of the stoss side.

 The side profile of a stoss and lee glaciated, bedrock knob (an erosional feature) is opposite to that of a drumlin (a depositional feature).
 In a drumlin, the steep side is facing the approaching glacier, rather than trailing it.

 Even larger examples are known from Sweden where they are referred to as flyggbergs.
 The Swedish flyggbergs have been interpreted by Sten Rudberg and others as reshaped inselbergs.
 Ice-smoothed bedrock bumps which lack the steep, plucked lee side faces are referred to as whalebacks or rock drumlins.

 Prest (1983) specifies a distinction between a glaciated "roches moutonnées surface" and a simple "stoss and lee" glacial feature.
 He says that the term "roches moutonnées surface" has been abused in the literature in which the term became interchangeable with the term "stoss and lee".
 He points out that a "roches moutonnées surface" is a continuous bedrock surface having a resemblance to the continuous, wavy or undulating rows of curls seen in French wigs at the time of Horace de Saussure while a simple stoss and lee feature refers only to a bedrock knob having a smooth stoss side and a plucked lee side appearance.

-Roches moutonnées may not be entirely glacial landforms, taking most of their shape before glaciation.
-Jointing that contribute to the shape typically predate glaciation and roches moutonnee-like forms can be found in tropical areas such as East Africa and Australia.
-Further, at Ivö Klack in Sweden, weathered rock surfaces exposed by kaolin mining resemble roches moutonnées.
+Roches moutonnées may not be entirely glacial landforms, since they may have already had a similar shape before glaciation.
+Jointing that contributes to their shape typically predates glaciation, and roche moutonnée-like forms can be found in tropical areas such as East Africa and Australia.
+Further, at Ivö Klack in Sweden, rock surfaces that have been exposed by kaolin mining and then become weathered resemble roches moutonnées.